April 18, 2022

 President and CEO, Helios Education Foundation

-Helios Education Foundation is dedicated to enriching the lives of individuals in both Arizona and Florida by creating opportunities for success in postsecondary education.
-Fundamental beliefs in Community, Equity, Investment, and Partnership propel student supports and guide the foundation’s strategic investments.
+elios Education Foundation is dedicated to enriching the lives of individuals in both Arizona and Florida by creating opportunities for success in postsecondary education.

-While all students benefit from the transformational power of education, Helios focuses on serving first-generation, low-income, and underrepresented students, thus addressing the education equity gap that often prevents these students from realizing their potential.
-Through our Black Student Success Strategy, Helios is helping Black students from the state’s large population centers—South Florida, Central Florida, and Tampa Bay—achieve a postsecondary education.
+While all students benefit from the transformational power of education, Helios focuses on serving first-generation, low-income students, thus addressing the education gap that often prevents these students from realizing their potential.
+Helios is helping more students achieve a postsecondary education.

 https://www.helios.org